KarelCemus/play-redis/README.md

 In various environments there are various sources of the connection string defining how to connect to Redis instance.
 For example, at localhost we are interested in direct definition of host and port in the `application.conf` file.
 However, this approach does not fit all environments.
-For example, Heroku supplies `REDIS_URL` environment variable defining the connection string.
+For example, Heroku supplies `REDISCLOUD_URL` environment variable defining the connection string.
 To resolve this diversity, the library expects an implementation of the `Configuration` trait available through DI.
 By default, it enables `static` configuration source, i.e., it reads the settings from the static configuration file.
-Another supplied configuration reader is `env`, which reads the environment variable such as `REDIS_URL` but the name is configurable.
+Another supplied configuration reader is `env`, which reads the environment variable such as `REDIS_URL` but the variable name is configurable.
+To easy use on Heroku, we also provide `heroku` configuration profile expecting `REDISCLOUD_URL` variable.
 To disable built-in providers you are free to set `custom` and supply your own implementation of the `Configuration` trait.

 ### Running on Heroku